 Diagnosis Of Clubfoot

 An observation of the shape and position of the newborn’s foot is usually enough to diagnose clubfoot.
-X-ray is often ordered to check the severity of the clubfoot (1).
-Pediatric orthopedic surgeons also examine your baby to plan the treatment.
+X-ray is often ordered to check the severity of the clubfoot (1) and prompt referral to a pediatric orthopedic surgeon for further evaluation and management.

 Clubfoot could be noted during prenatal visits, usually during the routine ultrasound at 20 weeks of gestation.
 However, nothing can be done to treat the condition during the prenatal stage.
 The doctor may refer you to genetic counselors, and genetic testing is often recommended to determine the cause.